 Capasal Therapeutic Shampoo is one of the shampoos a lot of sufferers have turned to and the general response has been extremely positive, certainly in the UK where the shampoo is manufactured.

-Coal tar is an anti-inflammatory that also slows the skins re-generation and the salicylic acid helps to exfoliate the scalp of existing flakes of dandruff.
+Coal tar is an anti-inflammatory that also slows the regeneration of the skin – the salicylic acid helps to exfoliate the scalp of existing flakes of dandruff.

 In theory, this would allow the coal tar to work on the scalp rather than the flakes.
 Both these active ingredients can dry the scalp so the addition of coconut oil is the true genius; coconut tar is both an anti-fungal agent that helps keep the skin moisturized.

 So how does this shampoo actually perform?

-The shampoo smells like a typical coal tar based shampoo.
+The shampoo smells like a typical coal tar shampoo.
 If you’ve experienced that smell before you know what I mean.
 If you haven’t, think of a slightly anti-septic tarmac.
 This smell is strong and only Alphosyl seem to have taken any steps to alleviate the smell in any way – a genuine surprise in this day in age.

 The shampoo itself feels surprisingly luxurious when washing, despite looking and smelling like nicotine.
 My hair felt really clean and soft at the end of the wash.
 Typically coal tar shampoos leave my hair dry and almost straw-like but this is where the coconut oil comes into its own, offering a wash that genuinely gives the hair volume.